danbev/learning-rust/README.md

 other variables and the contents will be copied.

 #### References
-Alls for passing a value without taking ownership of it, the ownership stays with the calling value outside of a function call for example.
+Allows for passing a value without taking ownership of it, the ownership stays with the calling value outside of a function call for example.
 This is called borrowing.
 When doing this we can't modify the value as we don't own it.
 But we can specify that it should be a mutable reference and then we can change it.